 - 2 ears corn on the cob, peeled, rinsed, and removed from the cob

 - 1 tablespoon Balsamic Glaze

 Lemon Basil Dressing

-- In your blender, combine all ingredients and blend, in the highest speed, until smooth and creamy.
+- In your blender or food processor, combine all of the dressing ingredients.
+Blend, on the highest speed, until smooth and creamy.
 Set aside.

 - In a large frying pan, warm butter and olive oil over medium-low heat.
 Add bread cubes, sprinkle with Papa Joe's Salt, and fry.
 Turning frequently, until golden brown on most sides.
 Turn off the heat and set aside until you are ready to serve the salad.